nanvr/NaNVR/wiki/Building-From-Source.md

 * Android SDK Platform-Tools 29 (Android 10)
 * Latest Android NDK (currently v25.1.8937393)

-On Linux, the specific package names for the android tools can differ from distro to distro, see up on the wiki for more information:
+Specific package names for the android tools can differ from distro to distro, see up on the wiki for more information:

 * Gentoo:
   * <https://wiki.gentoo.org/wiki/Android>